SergioLozano/sergiolozano.github.io/_pages/whyme.md

     My T-Shaped Professional Positioning Matrix
 </h1>

-As a **Full-Stack Product Marketing Manager** with **over 10 years of experience driving success for tech products**,  transform strategic vision into tangible commercial growth.
-I achieve this by bridging the gap between product innovation and real value, applying techniques from various product marketing disciplines.
+As a **Full-Stack Product Marketing Manager** with **over 10 years of experience driving success for tech products**, I transform strategic vision into tangible tangible commercial growth by bridging the gap between product innovation and real value.

-My expertise can be mapped on a matrix.
-One axis represents my broad, interconnected capabilities across product marketing, while the other signifies my deep, impactful specialization in driving commercial results.
-This allows me to demonstrate both the breadth of my skills and the depth of my impact.
+My expertise can be mapped on a matrix: One axis represents my broad capabilities across disciplines; the other, my deep specialization in driving commercial results.
+Together they prove both the breadth of my skills and the depth of my impact.

 <div class="matrix-wrapper">
   <div class="y-axis-label">Driving Strategic Commercial Acceleration (Depth)</div>